moxley/chat/notes.md

 TODO

-- [ ] Concurrent access to client map
+- [x] Concurrent access to client map
-  * Current use of goroutes doesn't protect the map
+- [x] What about using channels instead of locks?
-- [ ] What about using channels instead of locks?
+- [x] Creating methods versus plain functions
-- [ ] Creating methods versus plain functions
+- [x] When to use references instead of values?
-- [ ] When to use references instead of values?
+- [ ] Tests
 - [ ] Auto-reconnect when server restarts